Explore More of the Museum

 Colorado Midland Observation Car No. 111 (S)

 Frequently used on trains west of Colorado Springs, No. 111 was often used on “wildflower excursions” near Pikes Peak.
-As the season and location permitted, the train would stop to allow passengers to get off to take in the scenery and pick clusters of wildflowers.
-(Data Sheet [PDF])
+As the season and location permitted, the train would stop to allow passengers to get off and enjoy the scenery and pick clusters of wildflowers.

-Denver & Rio Grande Western RPO No. 60 (N)
+Denver & Rio Grande Western Railway Post Office Car No. 60 (N)

 Denver & Rio Grande Western Coach No. 284 (N)